What Are Client Hints and Are They Worth Implementing

 Furthermore, trying to accommodate everyone often leads to cluttered markup that negatively impacts performance.
 Client hints were created to streamline the process of resource selection so that developers can build better responsive web apps more efficiently.

-Client hints were introduced by Google for Chrome, and other browsers have adapted them since the HTTP specification was released.
+Client hints were introduced by Google for Chrome, and other browsers have adopted them since the HTTP specification was released.
 Client hints allow for proactive content negotiation by letting user agents determine how images and other resources get displayed on individual devices.
 They act as a sort of liaison between the client and the server to put together the best page layout possible.

 One of the biggest challenges of responsive web design is creating clean markup.